kubernetes/community/sig-service-catalog/charter.md

     resolution amongst the chairs.
   - Maintainers may be nominated for removal from their position by a chair, to accepted via lazy two-thirds resolution amongst the chairs.
+  - Maintainers may propose changes to this charter at any time, by submitting a pull request and then notifying the SIG mailing list, to be accepted via lazy two-thirds resolution amongst the chairs.

 - Chairs
   - All maintainer’s roles.